Kentaro309/Kentaro309/README.md

 <h2>About Me</h2>
 <p>
 Hi!
 I'm Kentaro Matsuo, a computer science major who is passionate about game development.
 I specialize in using Unreal Engine and Unity to create unique gameplay experiences.
 Currently, I'm experimenting with procedural generation in different ways to design unique environments, game levels, and mechanics.
 I'm also exploring various types of AI-driven systems to enhance player interaction and immersion.
-My goal is to combine technical innovation with creative design to craft new and engaging gameplay experiences.
+My goal is to combine technical innovation with creative design to make more engaging gameplay experiences.
 </p>

 <h2>Projects</h2>